Entanglement and chaos near critical point in strongly coupled gauge theory: Appendix:

 Using the above functions we obtain the following extremal areas

 By applying the equations mentioned earlier to the entanglement negativity formula associated with the bipartite state in a low-temperature regime, we derive equation \eqref{eq65}.
-It's worth noting that equation \eqref{eq65} is obtained through the correlation between $\hat{T}$ and $z_h$.
+It is worth noting that \eqref{eq65} is obtained through the relation between $\hat{T}$ and $z_h$.
 Additionally, we introduce the following function for a more concise expression of the HLN.

 We employ the defined function $g(\xi)$ to examine the scenario as we approach the limit where $\xi$ tends towards zero.
-In this limit, it becomes evident from the equations mentioned earlier that \eqref{eqA9} simplifies to the following expression.
+In this limit, it becomes evident that \eqref{eqA9} simplifies to the following expression.

-Hence, if one's primary concern is the temperature dependency of the function $g(\xi)$ as $\xi$ approaches zero, an approximate approach involves focusing on the initial term within the parentheses in the previous equation.
-Consequently, it becomes evident that the function $g(\xi)$ exhibits a proportionality to $T^2$.

-Before concluding this appendix, it's worth noting that equation \eqref{eq66} introduces a constant $\mathcal{C}$.
-The precise value of this constant can be determined by considering the coefficient of the initial term in equation \eqref{eqA10}.
+The temperature dependence of the function $g(\xi)$ in the limit $\xi \to 0$ can be considered by the first term inside the parenthesis in the above equation and this shows that the function $g(\xi)$ is proportional to $T^2$.
+The constant $\mathcal{C}$ in \eqref{eq66} can be obtained by taking the coefficient of the first term in equation \eqref{eqA10} into account

-\section{Approximate EWCS at low temperature limit in terms of boundary parameters}
+\subsection{Approximate EWCS at low temperature limit in terms of boundary parameters}

-In this context, we derive the expression for the EWCS under the conditions of low temperature.
-By inserting the equations for the turning points into the overarching expression for the EWCS, as provided in equation \eqref{ewcs5}, we derive the ensuing series.
+In this appendix, we derive the expression for the EWCS under the conditions of low temperature.
+By inserting the equations for the turning points into the \eqref{ewcs5} the expression for the EWCS in the series form is,

-As stated in Section \ref{sec:sec8}, we have the option to conclude the series for increased simplification by setting $i=j=k=0$.
-Consequently, this procedure yields Equation \eqref{ewcs8} with ease.
+As stated in Section \ref{subsec:sec8.1}, we have the option to conclude the series for increased simplification by setting $i=j=k=0$.
+This process simply gives the expression \ref{ewcs9}.